thales-markets/thales-improvement-proposals/TIPs/TIP-20.md

     * OngoingAirdrop https://contracts.thalesmarket.io/mainnet/OngoingAirdrop
     * StakingThales https://contracts.thalesmarket.io/mainnet/StakingThales
     * EscrowThales https://contracts.thalesmarket.io/mainnet/EscrowThales
-* Snapshots are taken for contracts
+* Snapshots are taken for all of the above contracts
 * Snapshot Airdrop and Ongoing Airdrop balances will be made available on L2 in a new merkle tree contract
 * Balances of Staking and Escrow are summed up per wallet and auto-staked on L2
 * Important: If an address is a contract, it will not be migrated.
 All contracts will be able to claim their pending balances on L1.